-- Reply via same centre: This network service allows the recipient of your short message to reply using your message centre.
-By setting this option to Yes, if the recipient replies to your message, the return message is sent using the same service centre number.
-This requires that the recipient subscribe to the Short Message Service, is able to a reply to a message, and uses a device which supports this feature.
-Note also that the network must support this feature. - Include original in reply: Specifies whether text in the received short message is quoted when you make a reply.
-If set to Yes, the contents of the message body are copied to a new short message. - Concatenation: If set to No, messages longer than 160 characters are sent as several short messages.
+Reply via same centre: This network service allows the recipient of your short message to reply using your message centre.
+If you choose Yes and the recipient replies to your message, the return message is sent using the same service centre number.
+This requires that the recipient has subscribed to the Short Message Service, is able to a reply to a message, and uses a device which supports this feature.
+Note also that the network must support this feature.

+- Include original in reply: Specifies whether text in the received short message is quoted when you make a reply.
+If you choose Yes, the contents of the message body are copied to a new short message. - Concatenation: If set to No, messages longer than 160 characters are sent as several short messages.
 If set to Yes, messages that are longer than 160 characters are sent as several messages, but if the recipient has a Nokia communicator, the messages are received as one long message.